 I have a few reasons for choosing sunscreens with the safest and cleanest formulations, and I apply this logic to sunscreen and other beauty and skincare products.

-Ingredients to avoid in sunscreens
+What Ingredients to avoid in sunscreens?

-Here are the most used hazardous ingredients in sunscreens that can potentially harm us and the environment.
+Here are the most commonly used hazardous ingredients in sunscreens that can potentially harm us and the environment.

 1. OCTOCRYLENE (UV FILTER) It has been proven to be an endocrine disruptor, affecting hormone regulation in humans and wildlife (1) and can also cause allergic reactions (2).